ardaaydin14/ardaaydin14/README.md

 ### Hi there 👋, I'm Arda.
-I am Arda.
+I'm Arda.
 I try to upload my projects to GitHub as much as I can.
-I am also in the Microsoft Learn Student Ambassadors program.
+I'm also in the Microsoft Learn Student Ambassadors program.
 You can reach my social media accounts from the links in the description section.

 Skills: Python C# HTML XML JavaScript